Package 'rankdifferencetest'

 # The same outcome is seen after transforming time to rate.

-## The rate transformation inverts the rank ordering.
+## Rate transformation inverts the rank ordering.

 data$placebo_rate <- 60 / data$placebo